jla2000/nvim-bundle/README.md

 [Nix](https://nixos.org/) is used to build this project.

-Alternatively, there is also an `AppImage` built automatically in the build ci workflow.
+Alternatively, you can also download an `AppImage` from the artifacts of the latest CI run.

 ## Installation